Wine making the old ways

 The wine press and its crew

-The wine press and its crew was a very interesting lot.
+The wine press and its crew were a very interesting lot.

-And one of the last of all of these activities of wine making there was also the mechanical wine-press, which would be going around the chasm’s caves to press the remains of the grapes after wine making, in order to extract the last bit of wine from the husks and stems.
+And one of the last activities of wine making, was the mechanical wine-press, which would be going around the chasm’s caves to press the remains of the grapes after wine making, in order to extract the last bit of wine from the husks and stems.

 Then they would release the pressure and open the press to empty it of the dry pressed dregs, and they would refill the wine press again and repeat the operation until all the grapes remains would be squeezed dry.